MDI football rolls past Orono at UMaine for 1st 8-man win - Mount Desert Islander

 With UMaine typically host to just one or two high school football games a year, chances to play under the state’s biggest, brightest lights are rare for the state’s boys of fall.
 The Trojans, then, were determined to mark the occasion with a historic win — and did so in emphatic fashion.

 MDI rolled to a 60-20 win over Orono in Friday night’s game at UMaine’s Alfond Stadium.
-The victory gave the Trojans their first win in eight-man play as the team broke in the new Alfond turf with the program’s highest scoring output in six years.
+The victory gave the Trojans their first win in eight-man play as the team put forth the program’s highest scoring output in six years to win the first high school game played on the stadium’s brand-new turf.

 “When they [came back after our second touchdown and scored], that was fuel to our fire,” Laurendeau said.
 “That was too close for comfort for us.
 We knew that was unacceptable and that we had to come back out there and add some more, and we did.”

+“Anytime you can start the second half by getting the ball right back, that’s pretty big,” MDI head coach Mark Arnold said.
+“We had gotten off to a bit of a slow start, so at halftime, we told our players that we wanted to see better execution in the second half.
+That was a big play for us that really kept the momentum going.”

-MDI took a 52-13 lead into the fourth quarter as a 75-yard punt-return score by Graves and a 75-yard kickoff-return score by Alex Gray bookended an Orono touchdown pass.
-The Trojans then got their final points of the night with 4:12 remaining on yet another 75-yard score, a long run by Graves down the right sideline.
+MDI took a 52-13 lead into the fourth quarter as a 75-yard punt-return score by Jacob Shields and a 75-yard kickoff-return score by Alex Gray bookended an Orono touchdown pass.
+The Trojans then got their final points of the night with 4:12 remaining on yet another 75-yard touchdown, a long run by Graves down the right sideline.

-MDI’s three-touchdown third quarter came as the Trojans ran just one offensive play during the entire period.
-Thanks to the team’s solid play on special teams and a key stop on defense, MDI was able to put the game in running time while giving its offense a breather.
+MDI’s three-touchdown third quarter came as the Trojans ran just one offensive play in the entire period.
+Thanks to the team’s solid play on special teams and a key stop on defense setting up Shields’ punt-return score, MDI was able to put the game in running time while giving its offense a breather.

 “That’s the kind of stuff you like to hear,” Graves said when informed of MDI’s third-quarter effort.
 “That’s the kind of stuff that you fear when you hear our stats.
 To know we can come together as a team and do something like that, it feels really good.”